 Each basic and choice form element appears as an entry in the form that mobile workers fill out in the Field Maps mobile app.
 To add a form element, you can either double-click it or drag it onto the form canvas as shown below.

 Configure form element properties

 After you add a form element to the canvas, the Properties pane appears.
 Here, you can customize how the form element functions and displays in the form.
 First, you’ll decide the name of the element as it appears in the form by providing a Display name value.

 When form elements are saved, they are added as fields to the layer.
 Because of this, you’re required to provide a field name, type, and length (if the type is string).
 The field name is derived from the display name (but can be changed), and the field type is derived from the form element you selected.

-You can also provide a minimum and maximum value for strings, decide whether the element is required, and provide a default value.
+You can also provide a minimum and maximum value for strings and provide a default value.

 If you’re configuring a date element, you can also set a valid date range.